Time-varying Graph Learning Under Structured Temporal Priors: Proposed Framework

 \section{Proposed Framework}

-Instead of chain structure in \eqref{classic time varying graph learning}, we suggest a structure named \emph{temporal graph} to describe temporal relations of time-varying graphs.
-The temporal graph $\mathcal{G}_N$ is a graph structure whose nodes represent graphs of $T$ time slots and edges describe relationships between the $T$ graphs.
-As shown in Fig.\ref{fig-prototypeModel}, temporal graph is undirected but with non-negative weighted edges.
-Any two nodes can be connected in temporal graph instead of allowing merely two consecutive graphs connection, e.g., $\gamma_{1t}$ in Fig.\ref{fig-prototypeModel}.
-Furthermore, we use edge weights to measure the ``closeness" of these connections and hence $\gamma$ in Fig.\ref{fig-prototypeModel} are not forced to be equal as chain structure does.
-Obviously, temporal graph is more general and is able to describe the temporal structure in real world.
+Observe \eqref{classic time varying graph learning} and we can find that temporal homogeneity prior only imposes constraints on variations of graphs between two adjacent time slots equally, which is too simple and may fail to characterize the temporal relations in real world.
+In this paper, we suggest a general structure named \emph{temporal graph} to describe temporal relations of time-varying graphs.
+The temporal graph $\mathcal{G}_N$ is a graph structure whose nodes represent graphs of $T$ time slots and edges indicate the relationships between the connected nodes, i.e, constraints on variations between the corresponding graphs.
+As shown in Fig.\ref{fig-prototypeModel}, temporal graph is undirected but with nonnegative weighted edges.
+Any two nodes can be connected in temporal graph, e.g., $\gamma_{1t}$ in Fig.\ref{fig-prototypeModel}, instead of allowing merely two consecutive graphs connection.
+Furthermore, we give up treating these temporal constraints equally and use edge weights to measure the ``importance" of them.
+Clearly, temporal graph is more general and able to describe intricate temporal structures in real world.